 🧾 Ingredients and substitutions

-- Soy Sauce - you can use regular soy sauce or Tamari or Bragg's Liquid Aminos to make it gluten-free.
+- Soy Sauce - you can use regular soy sauce, Tamari, or Bragg's Liquid Aminos to make it gluten-free.

 - Water - to dilute the strong flavor of the soy sauce.